Is Make a Difference Day on your association’s radar? It should be!

 Step 1: Brainstorm.

 Start simple.
-Set up a brainstorming meeting with others from your organization.
+Set up a brainstorming meeting with others from your organization to evaluate your association’s volunteer program.
 Also, consider inviting a few members to join the team – it’s a great way to get members even more involved in volunteering with your organization.
 In the meeting:

 - Consider various levels of participation.
 Think about a service opportunity that might allow volunteers with even just a little time to participate.